Gove's Rebellion

-Gove's Rebellion was a short uprising in 1683 in the Province of New Hampshire, in which men of the towns of Exeter and Hampton took up arms against the Royal Governor, Edward Cranfield.
+Gove's Rebellion was a short uprising in 1683 in the Province of New Hampshire, in which Edward Gove attempted to recruit men of the towns of Exeter and Hampton to take up arms against the Royal Governor, Edward Cranfield.
 The rebels were arrested while attempting to muster more rebels.
 The leader, Edward Gove, was sentenced to death for high treason, and shipped off to London for sentencing.
 He was pardoned three years later by James II and returned to New Hampshire.

-The rebellion took place during a period when many American colonists were rebelling against their respective provincial governments, including Bacon's Rebellion, Coode's Rebellion, Leisler's Rebellion, Culpeper's Rebellion, the Charter Oak Incident, and the Boston Revolt.
+While the rebellion took place during the context of Restoration Era politics, a period when many American colonists were rebelling against their respective provincial governments, including Bacon's Rebellion, Coode's Rebellion, Leisler's Rebellion, Culpeper's Rebellion, the Charter Oak Incident, and the Boston Revolt, the proximate causes were directly related to events in New Hampshire.